 A catchall phrase used in grievance and other legal action where a remedy is sought from an employer.
 Often used in discharge and discipline cases where the union seeks to have a worker, who had been wrongly discharged or disciplined, returned to work and reimbursed all wages, benefits, or other conditions lost due to an employer’s unjustified action.

-A person usually employed by a union, whose function it is to enlist the employees of a particular employer to join the union.
+A person usually employed by a union, whose work is to train and support employees who want to form a union or address worksite issues.

 A customary way of doing things not written into the collective bargaining agreement.
 Past practices can sometimes be enforced through the grievance procedure if the practice has been longstanding, consistent, and accepted by the parties.